tango-controls/rfc/8/README.md

 * The Device Unexport SHALL gracefully stop the communication with any Tango Client

-* The Device Unexport SHOULD unregister from the Tango Control system by executing the Device Sign Out of the Database([RFC-6]()), in order to notify that all managed Device are not accessible
+* The Device Unexport SHOULD unregister from the Tango Control system by executing the Device Sign Out of the Database([RFC-6]()), in order to notify that all managed Device are no longer accessible